 amplified probe technique

 Pharmacy: Fidelis Care covers a 90-day supply for most prescription and over-the-counter (OTC) maintenance medications.
+Please note, prior authorization may be required for 90-day supplies for some medications.
 Practitioners and pharmacists should consider ordering 90-day supplies of long-term maintenance medications for individuals in quarantine.
 Providers can find additional important updates regarding pharmacy changes in the context of the emergency declaration available here.

 Telehealth: Fidelis Care will continue to support, promote, and align with rapidly evolving New York State guidance to providers on allowable parameters to render telehealth and telephonic services to our members.

 Fidelis Care expanded coverage of telehealth services in 2019 and strongly encourages providers to deliver their services via the telehealth modality wherever reasonably possible in order to support current social distancing and containment strategies.
+More information on the telehealth policy that predated the state of emergency can be found in the Provider Manual here, Section 26.
 To the extent it is practical, Fidelis Care encourages the use of telehealth to provide COVID-19 related services to members and offers reimbursement for these services across all products.

 New York State Department of Financial services issued additional information and answered frequent questions regarding Telehealth on March 23, 2020.
 The full posting of frequently asked questions and answers can be found here: https://www.dfs.ny.gov/industry_guidance/coronavirus/telehealth_ins_prov_info

-Effective March 1, 2020, Fidelis Care is in the process of updating systems to ensure our members can use telehealth services from participating providers with cost sharing waived (in products that have member cost sharing).
+Effective March 1, 2020, Fidelis Care has waived cost sharing on all telehealth services rendered from in network and out of network providers across all products.
 Providers rendering care via telehealth are responsible to ensure any copays, coinsurance, or deductible charges are waived for Fidelis Care members at the time of telehealth services, and claims will be adjusted to reflect provider payments with $0 member liability upon processing.
-Providers are required to use Place of Service 02 for telehealth, in combination with the appropriate modifier aligned with the service.
-More information on the current telehealth policy can be found in the Provider Manual here, Section 26.
+Providers should use the Place of Service and/or modifier that is appropriate for the procedure rendered.

 On March 21, 2020 New York State Medicaid issued additional comprehensive updates available here: https://www.health.ny.gov/health_care/medicaid/program/update/2020/index.htm providing clarified and broadened definitions related to telehealth, authorizing telephonic services for reimbursement, and specifying additional reimbursement and coding details specific to NYS Medicaid Fee-for-Service.
 While Fidelis Care is aligned with coverage described in this update, including aligning with expanded definitions and parameters related to telehealth, the coding and reimbursement referenced is not relevant to our claims processing requirements.
-Providers should continue to submit telehealth claims to Fidelis Care using their existing procedure codes and ensure Place of Service 02 and appropriate modifiers are included consistent with guidelines described in Section 26 of the provider manual.
 Providers existing contract defining services and rates continue to prevail for the same services rendered through the telehealth modality.
 Dental providers should contact Dentaquest at 888.308.2508 for specific tele-dental coding guidance.
 Dentaquest guidance can be found using this link: https://success.ada.org/~/media/CPS/Files/COVID/ADA_COVID_Coding_and_Billing_Guidance.pdf

-Fidelis Care’s telehealth coverage and reimbursement approach described throughout also applies to our network of participating behavioral health providers, including individual practitioners (licensed clinical social workers, psychologists, licensed mental health counselors) as well as facilities delivering OMH and OASAS licensed programs.
+Fidelis Care’s telehealth coverage and reimbursement approach described throughout also applies to our network of participating behavioral health providers, including all individual practitioners currently contracted with Fidelis Care (including but not limited to licensed clinical social workers, psychologists, licensed mental health counselors, licensed marriage and family therapists, and ABA providers) as well as facilities delivering OMH and OASAS licensed programs.
 Additional telehealth information for OMH programs regarding recent changes to telehealth regulations can be found in these guidance, self-attestation, and supplemental guidance documents.
 Additional information for OASAS licensed programs can be found here, including the self-attestation and supplemental guidance.

 Fidelis Care will continue to monitor changes in state and federal regulations related to any expansion of, additional approval, or change in regulation regarding telehealth services.